jaegertracing/documentation/content/docs/next-release-v2/_index.md

 ## About

-Jaeger is a distributed tracing platform released as open source by [Uber Technologies][ubeross] and donated to [Cloud Native Computing Foundation](https://cncf.io/) where it is a graduated project.
+Jaeger is a distributed tracing platform released as open source by [Uber Technologies][ubeross] in 2016 and donated to [Cloud Native Computing Foundation](https://cncf.io/) where it is a graduated project.

 With Jaeger you can: